paypal/react-engine/example/Readme.md

   $ npm install express react-engine@2 react@0.13 react-router@0.13 --save

   # install the rest of the dependencies
-  $ npm install babel-register webpack --save
+  $ npm install babel-register babel-preset-react webpack --save

   # we are going to use a static json file that contains an array of movie information as the data source for our movie catalog app
   $ touch movies.json (the contents for this file can be found here: http://sam)